Recent Planning Projects and Approvals

 • Permission in Principle granted at appeal for housing on the edge of a village in Malvern Hills District.

-• Retrospective permission in the Malvern Hills Area of Outstanding Natural Beauty for equestrian stables, following an Enforcement Appeal.
+• Retrospective planning permission in an Area of Outstanding Natural Beauty (AONB) for equestrian stables, following an Enforcement Appeal.

-• A new dwelling in Worcester. following an appeal to The Planning Inspectorate.
+• Planning permission granted for a dwelling in Worcester following an appeal to The Planning Inspectorate.

-• A large house extension in Malvern Hills District.
+• Planning permission for a large house extension in Malvern Hills District.

-• A new dwelling in a settlement in Herefordshire, following initial refusal.
+• Succesful negotiation resulting in permission for a new dwelling in a settlement in Herefordshire, following an initial refusal.

-• A garden extension and alterations to curtilage listed structures in a village near Worcester.
+• A garden extension and alterations to curtilage listed structures granted in a village near Worcester.

-• Two apartments within a Grade II listed commercial building in St Johns, Worcester
+• Two apartments granted planning permission and listed building consent in a Grade II listed commercial building in St Johns, Worcester

-• Change of use from a House in Multiple Occupation to two flats in Worcester.
+• Change of use granted from a House in Multiple Occupation (HMO) to two flats in Worcester.

-• Change of use of a dwelling to two flats in London.
+• Change of use granted for a dwelling to be converted to two flats in London.

 Permitted development rights and maximising development potential